LSanten/LSanten.github.io/_mms-md/SCIENCE-OF-HOLISM-FRAMEWORK.md

 ## Related marbles
 - The reductionist tendencies of the scientific method are explored in my marble that visualizes the epistemological pieces that influenced the scientific method: [MMSHistOfSci-A](MMSHistOfSci-A.md)
 - My ever-growing collection of holistic frameworks: [HOLISTIC-FRAMEWORKS](HOLISTIC-FRAMEWORKS.md)
+- [Philosophy of Science](MMSPhilOfSciA.md) - taking a critical stance toward the traditional scientific method

 %%